GoogleCloudPlatform/opentelemetry-cloud-run/golang/README.md

 Running `create-service-account.sh` creates a new service account `run-otel-example-sa@<project-id>.iam.gserviceaccount.com` for you.
 Then launch a Cloud Build task with `gcloud` command.

+> [!TIP]
+> The service account created using the script is only used for building the application on Google
+> Cloud Build.
+The Cloud Run service itself uses the default Compute Engine Service Account.

 ```console
 ../create-service-account.sh
 gcloud builds submit . --config=cloudbuild.yaml